NathanMutinda/Data-Scrapping-and-Analysisis/README.md

 # **Data-Scrapping-and-Analysisis**
-A platform that Utilizes Django Scrappy to get information from any URL On the internet
+A platform that Utilizes Django Scrappy to get information from any URL ACROSS THE WEB

 #### **Technologies used**
 This project uses the following technologies to achieve its functionality